The complexity of finding coset-generating polymorphisms and the promise metaproblem: Connection with the Uniform CSP

 Observe that if there is a homomorphism $h$ from $\fI$ to $\fC$, then $\Pol(\fB) \models \Sigma_2$: each restriction of $h$ to a copy of $\fB^k$ is a polymorphism of $\fB$ of arity $k$, and the additional equality constraints ensure that the respective operations satisfy the given identities $\Sigma_2$.
 Let $A$ denote the uniform polynomial-time algorithm for $\Sigma_1$.
-Run $A$ on $\fI$.
+Run $A$ to determine whether there is a homomorphism $\fI \to \fC$.
 If $A$ rejects, then return `No'.
 To see that this is the correct answer, suppose for contradiction that $\Pol(\fB) \models \Sigma_1$.
 Then the answer of the algorithm $A$ must be correct.
 Hence, there is no homomorphism from $\fI$ to $\fC$ and, therefore, $\Pol(\fB) \not \models \Sigma_2$, a contradiction to the assumption that $\Sigma_1$ implies $\Sigma_2$.

 If $A$ accepts, we proceed like for the well-known self-reduction of SAT.
 If $A$ accepts, pick an element $x$ from $\fI$.
 For every $b \in B$, do the following: \begin{itemize} \item Add the constraint $R_b(x)$, i.e., add $x$ to $R_b^{\fI}$. \item Run $A$ on the resulting instance. \item If $A$ accepts, then proceed in the same way with another element of $\fI$. \end{itemize} If for some variable, $A$ rejects for all elements $b \in B$, then we return `No'.
 Note that this answer must be correct: if $\Pol(\fB) \models \Sigma_1$, then it is impossible that we run into this case by the correctness of $A$ if the promise is fulfilled.
 If $\Pol(\fB) \not \models \Sigma_1$, then the answer `No' is correct.